Zoe Young in her home studio, among works-in-progress for her upcoming exhibition in London in January 2018. Photo: Charli Shield.

 Of late, artist Zoe Young has been focusing on capturing fleeting moments in time.

 Fascinated by the ephemeral nature of “really small, insignificant moments”, Zoe paints still life compositions that depict life around her in the Southern Highlands.

 “I work with all different genres – abstract, landscape and figurative – but still life is a way I can consolidate all of those things in a painting,” she said.

-She is currently working on a collection for an upcoming exhibition at Rebecca Hossack’s gallery in early 2018.
+She is currently working on a collection for an upcoming exhibition at Rebecca Hossack’s gallery in London in early 2018.

 Using bright, pastel tones and dramatic shadows, Zoe paints sweet scenes from home, featuring fruit, flowers, old portrait paintings, piles of worn books and antiques.

-“I don’t know why I paint all these old things.”
+“I don’t know why I paint all these old things,” she said.